sxs-collaboration/spectre/docs/Tutorials/CCE.md

    [Input worldtube data formats](#input_worldtube_data_formats) section)
 - an example YAML input file
 - example output from CCE
-- a `ReduceCceWorldtube` executable for converting between [worldtube data formats](#input_worldtube_data_formats)
+- a `ReduceCceWorldtube` executable and YAML file for converting between [worldtube data formats](#input_worldtube_data_formats)

 \note The tarball is `.xz` so use `tar -xf TarName.tar.xz` to extract.
 The `-z`